accelerex-developer/RexPayiOS/README.md

 ## :heavy_dollar_sign: Initializing the SDK

-**To initialise the SDK in a SwiftUI project payment, check the code below.**
+**To initialise the SDK in a SwiftUI project, check the code below.**

 ```
 import SwiftUI